geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 #### Filtering the Image Collection

 One of the major benefits of the JavaScript versus Python API is the ability to quickly render on-the-fly geovisualizations of your imagery and outputs.
-We are now going to visualize one image from the Landsat 8 collection we loaded.
+We are now going to visualize one image from the Landsat 8 collection.

 We are going to filter the collection down to one image by:

   - filtering it to our study area we defined with a point
-  - filtering it down to just one year of images (2016)
+  - filtering it down to just one year of images (2018)
   - sorting the images by the overall cloud cover (least cloudy to most cloudy)
   - picking the top image (least cloudy)

-Essentially, this allows us to sort through the full Landsat 8 collection and load the best image available for our region of interest for 2016.
+Essentially, this allows us to sort through the full Landsat 8 collection and load the best image available for our region of interest for 2018.

 {% highlight javascript %}
 // Load Landsat 8 imagery